flameshot-org/flameshot/README.md

 In order to launch a new capture you need to execute `flameshot-cli`, the sources of the cli tool are in `./tools/flameshot-cli` (the tool is compiled independently).

 Check the ./docs folder for more information.

-## Dependencies
-- QT (tested with QT5.8)
-- QT X11 extras
-- X11 devel (with xcb)

-## Compilation
-Just download QT Creator and the dependencies (see the previous section) and import the project selecting the `flameshot.pro` file.
-Hit the "Build" button.

 ## Screenshots
 Dynamic button position based on your selection!